-We ask Juliette where she finds her courage, she answers: “It is a group courage, because we are together, we want it together!”
+We ask Juliette where she finds her strength and she answers, “It is a group strength, because we are together, we want to be strong together!”

-This summer ATD is planning many events and actions: 25 Festivals of Learning, 4 youth projects, a gathering in central France that will bring together 300 young people from a mix of backgrounds for a week … As young people in the Central African Republic said:
+This summer ATD is planning many events and activities: 25 Festivals of Learning, 4 youth projects, a gathering in central France that will bring together 300 young people from a mix of backgrounds for a week.
+As young people in the Central African Republic said: